neijrr/nextcloud_passwords_handbook_ru/Administrators/System-Requirements.md

 ### Browser Support
 The web interface of Passwords is designed to support the latest versions of major browsers.
-This includes most browsers based on Firefox Quantum (Version 57+), Chromium and Edge.
+This includes most browsers based on Chromium and Firefox Quantum (Version 57+).

 ### PHP Requirements
 To keep your PHP version updated, we recommend the [PHP PPA from deb.sury.org](https://deb.sury.org/#php-packages)